f5vmr/svxlink_raspberry/README.md

 <p>To modify the Echolink information type <b>sudo nano svxlink.d/ModuleEchoLink.conf</b> and return.
 Make your changes to your EchoLink access here. then save the file as you did above with <b>svxlink.conf</b>.
 If you have not yet enabled svxlink in the <b>svxlink.conf</b> to may need to do this now, and remove the <b>#</b> comment header from the relevant lines.</p>
 <p>To incorporated the changes you will need to type <b>sudo systemctl restart svxlink.service</b> and return.</p>
 <p>If you need to make changes to the <b>gpio.conf</b> file you will also need to restart the gpio service too.
 The old methods of adding the gpio configuration and setting a daemon start in /etc/rc.local are deprecated (no longer required), and in the case of using gpiod, then the modifying of gpio.conf is also no longer required.</p>
+<p>At the start of the build I mentioned making the default user 'pi'.
+The reason is that in following the instruction precisely you have created a cronjob that uses this default user name 'pi' as the relative file location to run the unique log rotation system.
+If you have chosen to ignore my advice then you will have to modify the crontab -e accordingly.</p>
 <p>Everything introduced here is from the original presentation by Tobias SM0SVX.</p>